 - At that time, Vishal Sikka, CEO of Infosys said:

 “The acquisition of Panaya is a key step in renewing and differentiating our service lines.
 This will help amplify the potential of our people, freeing us from the drudgery of many repetitive tasks, so we may focus more on the important, strategic challenges faced by our clients.
 At the same time, Panaya’s proven technology helps dramatically simplify the costs and complexities faced by businesses in managing their enterprise application landscapes.”

-- Mr Narayan Murthy, one of the founding promoters of Infosys Ltd., took up this issue by with the board of directors.
-This incidence created many issues for the company’s promoters, board, and management.
+- Mr Narayan Murthy, one of the founding promoters of Infosys Ltd., took up this issue with the board of directors.
+This incident created many issues for the company’s promoters, board, and management.
 Subsequently, Mr Vishal Sikka resigned from Infosys Ltd in 2017.

 - In 2018, Infosys decided to sell off Panaya at a 59% discount to the purchase price (Source: livemint: Infosys struggles to sell distressed asset Panaya)